The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Use the Color tweak in the Main section to set the color of the mirrored border.
 For best results, match this color to the border color.

-Footer link behavior
+Navigation link behavior

-When an Index is in the Main or Secondary Navigation, it displays the Index Page title as a single link.
+When an Index Page is in the Main or Secondary Navigation, it displays the Index Page title as a single link.
 Clicking it takes you to the Index Page.

 When an Index is in the footer, it breaks out as multiple links.
 How the links appear depends on your footer's layout.
 Clicking any link takes you to the direct URL for that section's page, rather than the main Index.